 The Rural Community Micro Grants opened many new doors because it gave an incentive for tangible assets to be acquired for the benefit of a particular group.
 For many this has been the first time in making a funding application.
 The benefits not only include the asset but their governance has now been under the spotlight and sharpened to enable their participation.
-We would propose an extension of this innovative idea.
-The structure used to deliver the grants is now well established, this same structure could deliver small capital grants say up to £40,000 for basic needs that so many halls throughout the country need.
+We would propose an extenuation of this innovative idea.
+However Learmount Community Development feels that these micro-grants should be open to all groups regardless of income.

+The structure used to deliver the grants is now well established, this same structure could deliver small capitol grants say up to £10,000 for basic needs that so many halls throughout the country need.